Nissan Laurel: Fifth generation (C32; 1984)

+The Medalist could be optionally installed with a 6-inch CRT TV screen installed in the dashboard below the A/C controls that allowed passengers to watch broadcast TV if the transmission was in Park and the parking brake applied.
+The screen was not touch sensitive, and didn't offer a CD-ROM based navigation system.
+The display also showed AM/FM stereo settings.
+The video entertainment system also had RCA connections to attach a camcorder and watch recorded video.
+The stereo and video equipment was supplied by Sony.
+Also available was a modification to the front passenger seat Nissan called "Partner Comfort Seat" where the top portion of the front passenger seat was further articulated to tilt forward, supporting the passengers shoulders while allowing the seatback structure to recline.
+The front edge of the passenger seat cushion was also adjustable.

+To enhance rear passenger comfort and convenience, the four-door hardtop front driver and passenger seat belt shoulder strap was connected at the top to the ceiling, however, the upper portion could be detached, with the shoulder strap emerging from the side door support, resting on the driver's and passenger's shoulder.
+This provided rear passengers an unobstructed view from the rear seat without the seat belt hanging from the ceiling when the windows were retracted.
+The upper part would then swing up to the ceiling and could be fastened into place.

-The styling of the Nissan Laurel began to resemble the larger Nissan Cedric and Nissan Gloria but on a slightly smaller platform, with reduced tax liability based on the vehicles dimensions.
-The Toyota competitor was the Cresta hardtop and the Chaser sedan, and in 1986 the Honda Vigor.
+The styling of the Nissan Laurel began to resemble the larger Gloria but on a slightly smaller platform, with reduced tax liability based on the vehicles dimensions.
+The Toyota competitor was the Cresta hardtop, while the Skyline was the competitor to the Chaser sedan and in 1986, the Honda Vigor.

 The RB20E engine was equipped with six-cylinder series SOHC2.0L, VG20ET-SOHC2.0L V6 turbo, CA18S-series four-cylinder (LPG and specifications), LD28-series 6-cylinder diesel SOHC2.8L.
-The car's system also integrated a C32 steering rack and adopted a rack-and-pinion type.
+The car's system also shared a Skyline rack-and-pinion steering rack.

 In May 1985, the Grand Extra Limited edition was released.
 Detail improvements were made in October 1985 and January 1986.

-In October 1986 there were mechanical changes along with significant modifications to the exterior.
+In October 1986, there were mechanical changes along with significant modifications to the exterior.
 There was a new turbocharged DOHC engine, the 2.0-liter RB20DET 24-valve six-cylinder, while the LD28 diesel engine was replaced by the new RD28-series six-cylinder diesel engine.

-In May 1987 the "Grande Extra White Special" edition was release.
+In May 1987, the "Grande Extra White Special" edition was released.
 In August of the same year, the Grande Touring Limited was added to lineup.

+Beginning January 1988, the Laurel was joined by a longer version at 2735 mm of the Nissan Gloria stablemate, called the Nissan Gloria Cima which offered an improved version of the V6 engine available on the Laurel, and an optionally available turbocharged version of the same V6.